tchananet/frontendmentor/blog-preview-card-main/README.md

 ### Continued development

-I had some matching the design as close as possible, espcially with size, padding and margin.
+I had some matching the design as close as possible, espcially with font-size, padding and margin.
-I had to put the design next to the rendered website and try to match by observing the differences.

-### Useful resources

-- [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS) - This helped me learn and discover some nice CSS tricks like @media and list-style

 ## Author